 By lunchtime San Francisco politicos were abuzz with talk of a recount or, if that failed, a recall.
-A friend called to report that Fazio (who Kayo liked, personally) was discussing his ascension to District Attorney as though it was a done deal.
-Kayo was advised by his incoming chief assistant to placate “the Irish Cultural Center crowd and the Gettys” by employing some of their favored young lawyers, notably Kimberly Guilfoyle.
-She had been hired four years earlier by Kayo’s predecessor, Arlo Smith, as he was leaving office; Kayo had literally disappointed her back then.
-In 2000 he made her an assistant DA, but the attacks from the corporate media did not abate.
+A friend called Kayo to say that Fazio (who he liked, personally) was discussing his eventual assumption of the office as though it was a done deal.
+Kayo’s incoming chief assistant, Darrell Salomon, advised him to shore up his right flank by hiring Kimberly Guilfoyle as an assistant DA to please the “the Irish Cultural Center crowd and the Gettys.”
+Guilfoyle had been hired four years earlier by Kayo’s predecessor, Arlo Smith, as he was leaving office; Kayo had literally disappointed her back then.
+In 2000 he welcomed her, but the attacks from the corporate media did not abate.
 My job as his press secretary was to fend them off.
 “Always stay on your toes,” was his oft-repeated advice.

 The basic line of attack, echoed by Mayor Willie Brown, was to blame Hallinan for every manifestation of social breakdown in San Francisco.
-The campaign would culminate in September with an extraordinary meeting of all city department heads at which grounds for a recall election would be weighed.
-Kayo sensed that Brown was planning a humiliating ambush and sent me and Paul Cummins to representatives him.
-We sat around a magnificent oak table in the mayor’s conference room —honchos from the Police and Fire Departments, Emergency Services, the Port, the Public Defender, MUNI, Public Works, Public Health, the airport… even the Public Library and the Zoo.
-The mayor was late.
-His aide, Bevan Dufty, went to find him and returned with word that the mayor was talking on the phone with “an important Chinese trade official.”
-A few minutes later Willie Brown walked in smiling from ear to ear and said almost reverently, “I just got off the phone with Jiang Zemin’s son.”
-Jiang Zemin was the president of China.
-In that instant I understood the extent to which China is where it’s at for the corporados whose interests Willie Brown faithfully served.
+The campaign would culminate in September with an extraordinary meeting of all city department heads at which grounds for a recall election would be considered.
+Kayo sensed that Brown was planning a humiliating ambush and sent me and Paul Cummins in his stead.
+We sat around a magnificent oak table in the mayor’s spacious conference room —the chiefs of the Police and Fire Departments, Emergency Services, the Port, the Public Defender, MUNI, Public Works, Public Health, the airport… even the Public Library and the Zoo.
+The mayor was late and his aide, Bevin Dufty went to find him.

-The meeting began with a screening of a three-part “news feature” produced by KRON-TV that aimed to expose SFDA’s inadequate prosecution of food stamp fraud, welfare fraud and drug cases.
-To the 20+ assembled bureaucrats, the mayor mused about finding “statutory remedies” to Hallinan’s disastrous leniency, and about asking the state attorney general, Bill Lockyer, to prosecute drug cases in San Francisco.
-Brown started going around the table asking for input.
-Public Defender Jeff Brown (no relation to Willie but a cousin of Jerry) led off, blaming Hallinan for the prevalence of drug addicts around 6th Street.
-Next the department head seated to his right —I can’t remember who— denounced our boss in similar turns.
-I recently asked Dufty, who said that no minutes of the meeting were kept, which I found disappointing and odd.
+The meeting began with a screening of a “news feature” produced by the Chronicle’s TV station, KRON, that aimed to expose SFDA’s inadequate prosecution of welfare fraud and drug cases.
+To the 20 or so politicians gathered around his magnificent oak table, the mayor mused about “statutory remedies” to Hallinan’s alleged leniency, and about asking the state attorney general (Bill Lockyer) to prosecute drug cases in San Francisco.
+The mayor started going around the table asking for input.
+Cummins and I were dismayed to hear Public Defender Jeff Brown tsk-taking about our boss.
+I forget who spoke next.
+He was sitting to Jeff Brown’s right and he, to0, decried the drug addicts around 6th Street.
+(I recently asked Dufty, who said that no minutes of the meeting were kept).

 Note to Vic Lee